libraryaddict/KolTofuFarming/README.md

 ```

 Finally, you will probably need to get a Jokester's Gun.
 Just for the free kill.
 And to raise your auto buy limit as sometimes the cheapest batteries are not that cheap.

+You are also advised to pick up a monkey paw, this gives us 150 adventures of the effect we desire.